Top Emerging Theater – Newcity Stage

 Sign up for our newsletter here.

 Got troubles?
 Please don’t hesitate to contact us by emailing: firstname.lastname@example.org

 Red Theater Lincoln [RTL] was founded in Lincoln, Nebraska after a bar fight in the summer of 2008 (okay, a heated semantic discussion) between Theron Seckington and Aaron Sawyer about the aesthetic virtues of theatre over film (and vice-versa).
 The Collective’s first performance was in December 2008 at the University of Nebraska-Lincoln.

 Red Theater Omaha [RTO] was built by founders Gage Wallace and Aaron Sawyer on the enthusiasm of the RTO Artistic Director, Jeremy Short, and the experience of Lincoln founding member, Sara Tangdall.
 RTO’s first performance was in August, 2010.
 The company closed in 2017.

 Red Theater Chicago [RTC] was built by founders Kim Chelf and Aaron Sawyer in the summer of 2012.
 RTC’s first season consisted of the Chicago premiere of Bertolt Brecht’s Schweyk in the Second World War and of Aaron Sawyer’s co-written script Red Hamlet.

 Red Theater Tucson [RTT] was created by Marissa Boyle and Jackie Mendenhall in November of 2015.
+It closed in 2016.